Yes, Keyword Density is in some ways a concept of yesteryear SEO but I'll show you how it is not quite dead yet and how search engines work it today.

 But of course such a system was pretty easy to game.
 You just needed to sprinkle the word 'sausages' around enough and that is what you would rank for even if your page was about something completely different.

 Yes and no. It surprises me sometimes to come across a page where a webmaster is trying to rank a page for a specific word or phrase but never actually mentions it anywhere it the contents.
 Yes, it really does happen, regularly!

 So let's say you should have a keyword density of more than 0% - that still counts for something.
 2% suggests your text is still easy to read.
 Go higher and its actually a signal that your text will be difficult to follow, distracting and probably of poor quality.

 So keyword density is also a good measure of how well, or badly, a text is written.
 You cannot use the same word, or even similar words, that often without losing readability.

 Search engines use Latent Semantic Indexing to understand the context of the page.
 Here they look for words similar to 'sausages' like 'bangers', 'frankfurter', etc.

 They will also be looking for words they expect to find on pages about sausages (which they have gleamed from current top ranking pages) like 'skin', 'grill', 'spices', etc. That's why this page you are reading now might mention 'sausages' alot but it won't rank for that word!
 It is not in the overall context of the page or the website.

-Sometimes there really is no way to reduce the keyword density.
-A website that sells roses, for example, might mention the word 'rose' far too much and end up being treated with scamming suspicion.
+Sometimes there really is no way to reduce a high keyword density.
+A website that sells roses, for example, might mention the word 'rose' far too much on a page listing all the types of roses it has for sale and end up being treated with scamming suspicion.